Government considers sending troops to train Ukrainian forces after 'appalling' Russian attack on Kyiv

 Australian troops could be sent to Ukraine to help train the country's armed forces following Russia's "appalling" attack on Kyiv, Defence Minister Richard Marles has declared.

-, which Vladimir Putin claims is in retaliation for the blowing up of the Crimean bridge built by Moscow to supply their military.
+Russia has, which Vladimir Putin claims is in retaliation for to supply their military.

 At least 11 people have been killed.